 - 4.1.2 The real property appraiser license or certificate of a State licensed or State certified real property appraiser shall be prominently displayed at the appraiser's place of business.
 The license of a State licensed appraiser trainee shall be prominently displayed at his or her supervisor's place of business. - 4.1.3 The biennial license or certificate renewal pocket card issued by the Council to each State licensed or State certified real property appraiser shall be retained by the licensee or certificate holder as evidence of licensure or certification.
 When performing appraisals, the licensee or certificate holder shall carry on his/her person the pocket card issued by the Council. - 4.1.4 When advertising or otherwise holding himself/herself out as a real property appraiser, a State licensed real property appraiser shall identify himself/herself as a "State licensed real property appraiser."
-A State certified residential real property appraiser shall identify himself/herself as a "State certified residential real property appraiser".
+A State certified residential real property appraiser shall identify himself/herself as a "State certified residential real property appraiser."
 A State certified general real property appraiser shall identify himself/herself as a "State certified general real property appraiser."
-A State licensed real estate appraisal trainee shall identify himself/herself as a "State licensed real estate appraiser trainee."

-- 4.1.5 Licensure or certification as a real property appraiser is granted only to persons and does not extend to a business entity. - 4.1.6 All licensees and certificate holders shall notify the Council in writing of each change of business address, residence address, e-mail address, business telephone number or trade name within ten (10) days of said change.
+A State licensed real estate appraisal trainee shall identify himself/herself as a "State licensed real estate appraiser trainee." - 4.1.5 Licensure or certification as a real property appraiser is granted only to persons and does not extend to a business entity. - 4.1.6 All licensees and certificate holders shall notify the Council in writing of each change of business address, residence address, e-mail address, business telephone number or trade name within ten (10) days of said change.
 The information provided shall be sufficiently descriptive to enable the Council to correspond with and locate the licensee or certificate holder.
-All licensees and certificate holders shall notify the Council in writing of each change of supervisor or employer, and shall provide the Council with the new supervisor's or employer's name, business address, and business telephone number. - 4.1.7 Each written appraisal report prepared by or under the direction of a State licensed or State certified real property appraiser shall bear the signature of the State licensed or State certified appraiser, the license or certificate number of the licensee or certificate holder in whose name the appraisal report is issued, and the appropriate title such as "appraiser trainee" (as co-signer only), "State licensed real property appraiser," "State certified residential real property appraiser," or the designation "State certified general real property appraiser," or the approved abbreviations as specified in Rule 4.1.1.
+All licensees and certificate holders shall notify the Council in writing of each change of supervisor or employer, and shall provide the Council with the new supervisor's or employer's name, business address, and business telephone number. - 4.1.7 Each written appraisal report prepared by or under the direction of a State licensed or State certified real property appraiser shall bear the signature of the State licensed or State certified appraiser, the license or certificate number of the licensee or certificate holder in whose name the appraisal report is issued, and the appropriate title such as "appraiser trainee" (as co-signer only), "State licensed real property appraiser," "State certified residential real property appraiser," or the designation "State certified general real property appraiser," or the approved abbreviations as specified in subsection 4.1.1.
 Said certified or licensed appraiser shall be fully responsible for the content of the report prepared under his or her direction.
-Where applicable, each appraisal report shall also indicate whether or not the State licensed or State certified appraiser has personally inspected the property, and shall identify any other person who assists in the appraisal process other than by providing clerical assistance. - 4.1.8 Each State certified or State licensed appraiser shall be responsible for the proper maintenance and retention of the appraisal records. - 4.2 Responsibilities of Supervisors of State Licensed Trainees - 4.2.1 A state licensed appraiser trainee may assist in the completion of an appraisal report, including an opinion of value, and may co-sign an appraisal, provided that he/she is actively and personally supervised by a state certified real property appraiser, provided that the appraisal report is reviewed and signed by the state certified real property appraiser, and provided that the certified appraiser accepts total responsibility for the appraisal report.
-An appraiser trainee is permitted to have more than one supervising appraiser.
-Notwithstanding any language in Rule 4.2 to the contrary, as of January 1, 2008 and in accord with the AQB qualification criteria in effect as of that date, only certified appraisers in good standing may supervise trainees. - 4.2.2 A state certified real property appraiser may employ a person(s) as a state licensed appraiser trainee(s) to assist in the performance of real estate appraisals, provided that the state certified real property appraiser: - 4.2.2.1 Provides direct supervision of the state licensed appraiser trainee as defined in the Uniform Standards of Professional Appraisal Practice (USPAP); "Direct Supervision" means to: - 4.2.2.1.1 personally inspect with the trainee the interior and exterior of each property appraised; - 4.2.2.1.2 personally review each appraisal report prepared by the trainee; - 4.2.2.1.3 accept full responsibility for the report; - 4.2.2.1.4 assign work to the trainee only if the trainee is competent to perform such work; and - 4.2.2.1.5 approve and sign the report as being independently and impartially prepared and in compliance with USPAP, these rules and regulations, and applicable statutory requirements; - 4.2.2.2 Reviews all appraisal reports and supporting data used in connection with appraisals in which the services of a state licensed appraiser trainee is utilized; - 4.2.2.3 Complies with all provisions of 4.1.7 regarding appraisal reports; - 4.2.2.4 Reviews and approves a trainee's experience log maintained pursuant to 4.3.2.2.
-The supervisor shall make available to the trainee a copy of any appraisal report that the trainee assisted in preparing that is requested for review by the Council; - 4.2.2.5 Supervises no more than three (3) trainees whose application for exemption has not been approved by the Council pursuant to Rule 4.2.3.
-Beginning January 1, 2008, a supervising appraiser shall not supervise more than three trainees at one time regardless of their status concerning exemption; - 4.2.2.6 Signs an affidavit affirming that he/she is a State certified Real Property Appraiser and that he/she shall comply with all rules and policies regarding supervisory appraisers; and - 4.2.2.7 Immediately advises the Council in writing when the certified appraiser is no longer supervising the trainee.
-The writing shall include the last known address of the appraiser trainee along with a copy of the letter from the supervisor to the trainee advising the trainee that his/her employment has been terminated or the letter of resignation from the trainee to the supervisor, whichever is applicable.
+Where applicable, each appraisal report shall also indicate whether or not the State licensed or State certified appraiser has personally inspected the property, and shall identify any other person who assists in the appraisal process other than by providing clerical assistance.

+4.1.8 Each State certified or State licensed appraiser shall be responsible for the proper maintenance and retention of the appraisal records.